dv8edroute/fiscal445/fiscal445.0.1.1/README.md

 ```
 returns `'March'` without optional arg

-With optional var example:  `fc5.cal.show.cur_month(3)`
+With optional arg example:  `fc5.cal.show.cur_month(3)`
-Returns a sliced string, where the length is based on the optional int value, representing the name of the month ('Mar') of the year it is, based on the 445 calendar'''
+Returns a sliced string, where the length is based on the optional int arg, representing the name of the month ('Mar') of the year it is, based on the 445 calendar'''

 <br>